xu-maxwell/carnitas/README.md

 # Carnitas: Audio Processing Library
 Carnitas is a Python package designed for the Laryngeal Tissue Engineering Lab at UCLA to process audio files and interact with cloud storage (e.g., Box).
-It provides utilities for working with various audio formats, performing signal processing, and automating file management tasks related to audio files.
+It provides utilities for working with various audio formats and automating file management tasks related to audio files.

 ## Features
 * Recursive Audio File Discovery: Easily find audio files of various formats (.mp3, .wav, .flac, .ogg, .aac, .m4a) in nested directories.